 About the artist

-Aaron Rutten is a Seattle-based visual artist who specializes in combining traditional art techniques with modern digital art tools.
+Aaron Rutten is a Seattle-based Corel Painter Master, who specializes in combining traditional art techniques with modern digital art tools.
 While he works with both traditional and digital media, he prefers to be on the leading edge of a constantly-evolving profession by embracing the latest art tools and technology.